KrishnaDN/Keyword-Transformer/README.md

 # Keyword-Transformer
-Implementation of the paper "Keyword Transformer: A Self-Attention Model for Keyword Spotting"
+Implementation of the paper "Keyword Transformer: A Self-Attention Model for Keyword Spotting" Our implementation obtains 96.2% accuracy on the test data.

 ## Kaldi Data preperation
 In order to extract the features from kaldi, we need to create few files for kaldi (standerd procedure).